Disability, Language, and Identity: Explanation of Terminology in This Course

 The Evolution of Disability Language

-Language constantly evolves, and language used to communicate about disability is no exception.
-Understandably, people have strong perspectives when it comes to their agency in how their identities are described.
-The extensive history of social stigma, discrimination, and exclusion expressed toward people with disabilities—practices that continue in various forms today—makes it especially important that we honor that agency, choosing respect and inclusion when communicating about and with disabled people.
-Disability rights movements that developed a national presence in the 1970s contributed to a broader movement in the 1980s to use what is called person-first language (PFL), in which communication about a disability or health condition was structured to emphasize personhood, with a modifier describing a person’s disability- or health-related identity occurring after.
-However, by the start of the 21st century, many people were choosing and advocating for identity-first language (IFL) for disability-related identities, in which the disability name is an adjective that occurs prior to the noun that names the person or community.
-The debate over PFL and IFL continues and has evolved in recent decades.
-[1]
+Disability rights movements developed a national presence in the 1970s and contributed to a broader movement in the 1980s that focused on the use of person-first language (PFL).
+When communicating about a disability or health condition, PFL emphasizes personhood, with a modifier describing a person’s disability- or health-related identity that follows.
+However, by the start of the 21st century, many people were choosing and advocating for identity-first language (IFL) for disability-related identities.
+IFL places the disability name as an adjective that occurs before the noun that names the person or community.

 How This Course Approaches Language and Terminology